MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-dnb.md

 ## Setting up your Dun & Bradstreet project

-Once you have purchased a Dun & Bradstreet license you can set up a project in Dun & Bradstreet Connect.
+Once you have purchased a Dun & Bradstreet license you can set up a project in [Dun & Bradstreet Connect](https://connect.dnb.com/).
 The first step is to download this [csv file](https://www.dnb.com/&lead_source=microsoft_audienceinsights) that will be used to map the Audience Insights fields to the corresponding Dun & Bradstreet fields.
 Use this file in the **Upload data** step of the Dun & Bradstreet project creation wizard.

-Click the dots shown below to expose a menu and choose **Get S3 details** when you have successfully created a project
+Click the dots shown below to expose the menu and choose **Get S3 details** when you have successfully created a project.

  :::image type="content" source="media/enrichment-dnb-dots.png" alt-text="Screenshot of dots in a Dun & Bradstreet project.":::